Finding Ease in Aloneness

 Tippett: It does.

-Batchelor: It’s the art of being alone with yourself; in other words, just being in your own company, and not only being OK with that, but also, as you suggest, recognizing that this is the source — this place of just settling is the place you find yourself, for example, if you’re a poet or a painter — that’s where your ideas begin.
+Batchelor: It’s the art of being alone with yourself; in other words, just being in your own company, and not only being OK with that, but also, as you suggest, recognizing that this is the source.
+This place of just settling is the place you find yourself, for example, if you’re a poet or a painter.
+That’s where your ideas begin.
 That’s where your imagination, your creativity, all start to, as it were, be germinated and then find form.
-And I think it’s very striking that the artist, the person who spends a lot of time alone in a studio, just with their materials, just with their imagination — that is a dimension of our culture that has learnt these skills, but, of course, with a very specific aim of producing art.
+And I think it’s very striking that the artist — that the person who spends a lot of time alone in a studio just with their materials, just with their imagination — that is a dimension of our culture that has learnt these skills, but of course, with a very specific aim of producing art.
 What I think our society is in enormous need of is a training in aloneness, in being alone with oneself, that goes right back to the beginning of one’s education as a human person, particularly in a world that’s lost touch with so many traditional spiritual and contemplative ways of doing this.
 We need a secular awareness of that sort of, as it were.

-Tippett: And you do use the language of the “art” of solitude, and I think that that language of this as an art is also instructive.
-So what I’d like to keep doing is just — what you did in this book, which is a series of essays, is walk other people through how you, in particular, have pondered and worked with and lived with this reality of solitude and the possibilities in it — its complexity, its hardness, as well as its delight.
+Tippett: And you do use the language of the “art” of solitude.
+And I think that that language of this as an art is also instructive.
+And so what I’d like to keep doing is just — what you did in this book, which is a series of essays, is walk other people through how you, in particular, have pondered and worked with and lived with this reality of solitude and the possibilities in it, its complexity and its hardness, as well as its delight.
 And you’ve done that by drawing on and being accompanied by all kinds of teachers across time and space, including artists.

 But it seems to me, also — you grew up in the UK, not Tibetan Buddhist …

 Tippett: … but came to this tradition when you were very young, I believe.